Erika Roycroft

 photo manipulation, & more

-I am currently working as the lead graphic designer for Houser Shoes based out of WNC.
-My role has evolved over the months I have worked here, but I am most proud to showcase the emails I have designed and sent for various promotions.
+As the lead graphic designer for Houser Shoes based out of WNC, my role at this company evolved over my time there.
+However, I am most proud to showcase the emails I have designed and sent for various promotions.
 All of which have been approved by their respective companies.

 On top of being the graphic designer, I also work as a product and lifestyle photographer for our social media, ads, and emails.
 You can see more photos I have taken here.